 Written in response to this challenge.

-One response to “how to pray at home.”
+2 responses to “how to pray at home.”

 I love that you took the “How to Be…”inspiration and created (and thanks for passing it on).
 The lines, “…avoid being annoyed/